 I had been monitoring my PSA over a ten year period and it had risen to a level that caused me concern (3.5).
 I got a biopsy and I had a Gleason score of 7 (3+4) in 5 out of 10 core samples.
 Active Surveillance was not a good option; given the Gleason levels.
 I decided to concentrate on external beam radiation and robotic surgery as treatment options because these appeared to be the primary, go to, options.

 I met with two radiation oncologists and two robotic prostate surgeons.
 Each of these surgeons had performed over 1,000 of the procedures.
 (Make sure you are talking to experts and that they, personally, will be doing the surgery.
 That is, that it is not a training exercise for a resident.)

 I chose a robotic prostatectomy as my treatment because I was more comfortable knowing the prostate had been removed and if the cancer was confined to the prostate, I would have a great chance of being prostate cancer free.
 NOTE: Later on in this story I am going to share some information which MIGHT have led me to using radiation, had I thought of it at the time.

 Here is what transpired during my first two weeks at home from the hospital.

 During my second week at home, the soreness in my abdomen reduced every day; until by the end of the second week the pain was almost completely gone.
 As a note, the night after I had the catheter removed I experienced very painful bladder spasms, but I was able to address these using a heating pad.

-I did not experience any pain or discomfort relating to the surgery.
+I did not experience any pain or discomfort relating to the surgery while on vacation.
 I did have some stress incontinence while swinging the club, but I consider it minor in the bigger picture and believe that I am making good progress on the urinary front.
-Still wearing a small pad, all the time, and monitoring the leakage because I get some dribbles on occassion.
+Still wearing a small pad, all of the time, and monitoring the leakage because I get some dribbles on occasion.

 Glenn's e-mail address is: email@example.com